Transportation in Indianapolis: Airports

 Indianapolis International Airport is the region's primary commercial airport.
 In 2021, the airport served 7.1 million passengers, handled 1.3 million metric tons of cargo, and saw nearly 186,000 aircraft operations.
 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021 categorized it as a medium hub primary commercial service facility.
 The airport is home to the Indianapolis Air Route Traffic Control Center (ZID), one of 22 established FAA air route traffic control centers in the U.S.

 The airport is owned and operated by the Indianapolis Airport Authority, a municipal corporation.
 The airport completed a new air traffic control tower in 2006 and terminal in 2008.
-The Colonel H. Weir Cook Terminal contains two concourses and 40 gates, connecting to 51 nonstop domestic and international destinations and averaging 145 daily departures.
+Col. H. Weir Cook Terminal contains two concourses and 40 gates, connecting to 51 nonstop domestic and international destinations and averaging 145 daily departures.
 The airport is a major international cargo hub, home to significant operations for FedEx Express.
 It ranks among the ten busiest airports in terms of cargo throughput in the U.S.

 The Indianapolis Airport Authority owns and operates an additional five aviation facilities in the city and surrounding counties: